besttime-app/BestTime-Documentation/source/includes/_queryendpointsquiethours.md

 }
 ```

-### Response attributes Query Peaks
+### Response attributes Query Quiet hours

 - **analysis** `object`
- Containing the all the peak analysis and venue day info.
+ Containing the all the quiet hour analysis and venue day info.
  - analysis.**quiet_hours** `list`
    List with quiet hour objects, containing details of one or multiple quiet periods per day.
   &nbsp;